Charlie Hebdo: Other controversies

 On 13 March 2021, Charlie Hebdo featured a controversial cartoon titled "Why I Left Buckingham Palace" on its front page.
-The illustration depicted Queen Elizabeth II kneeling on the neck of Meghan, Duchess of Sussex, whose head was next to a quote bubble that read, "Because I couldn't breathe."
+The illustration depicted Queen Elizabeth II kneeling on the neck of Meghan, Duchess of Sussex, whose head was next to a quote bubble that read "Because I couldn't breathe".
 It was published following Oprah Winfrey's interview of the Duchess and her partner, Prince Harry, Duke of Sussex, in which the couple accused the royal family of making racist hassles.
 The cartoon drew backlash from many social media users, as it satirically paralleled the incidents within the royal family with the murder of George Floyd by Minneapolis police officer Derek Chauvin.

 On 7 February 2023, one day after severe earthquakes in Turkey and Syria, Charlie Hebdo published a caricature of the event via its Twitter account.
 It was drawn by Juin, and read as follows: "Earthquake in Turkey.
 No need to send in tanks!"
 (Séisme en Turquie.
 Même pas besoin d'envoyer de chars!).
-The cartoon was controversial on social media and was criticised by Al Bawaba journalist Sally Shakkour as racist.
+The cartoon was controversial on social media, and was criticised by Al Bawaba journalist Sally Shakkour as racist.

+The September 2024 issue which featured the Mazan rapes earned outrage from women's rights activists.
+In October 2024, the French magazine published another sketch about the case of the rape of Giselle Pelicot (Mazan rape case) in France, which sparked significant public reaction.